williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 7 November 2023
+*

 ## 6 November 2023
-* Back at work after a one week vacation in the sun.
+* Back at work after one week vacation in the sun.
+Lots of catching up but reenergised at the core, as the week was spent running, doing other sports, slow reading, strolling around, enjoying views, food and conversations.
 * [LinkedIn post](https://www.linkedin.com/posts/williammilisic_bettertomorrow-activity-7127381000153645056-mJVN) on World Cultural Values map.

 ## 25 October 2023